jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 ## Patterns and arpeggios

-- Scale: Play up and down the string
 - Thirds: Ascending thirds up and down, then descending thirds up and down
-- Full diatonic arpeggios: ascending and descending
 - 3-note diatonic arpeggios: ascending up and down, then descending up and down
-- Diatonic melodies

 - Cyclical quadruplets
 - Common patterns (Bert Ligon's Connecting chords with linear harmony)